SigmaEval/SigmaEval/README.md

     print(result)
 ```

-### Evaluating Multiple Conditions
+### Evaluating Multiple Conditions and Assertions

+For more comprehensive validation, SigmaEval supports testing multiple conditions and assertions within a single `ScenarioTest`.
+This allows you to check for complex behaviors and verify multiple statistical properties in an efficient manner.

+#### Multiple Conditions

-You can also specify multiple `BehavioralExpectation` objects in the `then` clause of a `ScenarioTest`.
+You can specify multiple `BehavioralExpectation` objects in the `then` clause of a `ScenarioTest`.
 The test will only pass if all expectations are met.
 Each expectation is evaluated independently with its own rubric and statistical analysis, but they all share the same `sample_size`.
 This is useful for testing complex behaviors that have multiple success criteria.

 For efficiency, the user simulation is run only once to generate a single set of conversations.
 This same set of conversations is then judged against each `BehavioralExpectation`, making this approach ideal for evaluating multiple facets of a single interaction.